Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Related work

 \subsection{Image-caption retrieval}

-{\sf\em Neural architectures for \ac{ICR}.} We focus on~\ac{ICR} methods that compute a global representation for both the image and caption.
-In general, an~\ac{ICR} method consists of two encoders: one to encode the image into a latent representation and one to encode the caption \cite{li2019visual, faghri2017vse++, chun2021probabilistic, jia2021scaling}.
-Most work on~\ac{ICR} focuses on new architectures to learn multi-modal feature representations.
-State-of-the-art results have been obtained using graph neural networks~\cite{li2019visual, diao2021similarity, wang2020cross, liu2020graph} to represent visual relations in scenes as a graph, or attention mechanisms to align words in the caption with specific regions in the input image~\cite{lee2018stacked, chen2020imram, yu2021heterogeneous, wang2019camp}. \citet{li2019visual} add a caption encoder-decoder on top of the image encoder to add extra training signals to the learning algorithm.
-These methods are only trained and evaluated on the~\ac{COCO} and~\ac{F30k} datasets.

-Recently, there has been a shift to transformer-based~\cite{vaswani2017attention} network architectures for both the image and caption encoder. \citet{messina2020transformer, messina2020fine} introduce a transformer-based network architecture solely trained for the \ac{ICR} task.
-Since then, several transformer-based methods have been introduced \cite{li2021align, jia2021scaling, li2020oscar, chen2020uniter, lu2019vilbert}; some of them combine the image and caption encoder into one unified architecture.
-Align~\cite{jia2021scaling} and Oscar~\cite{li2020oscar} significantly improve the performance on the~\ac{COCO} and~\ac{F30k} benchmark test sets.
-These methods are all (pre-)trained on a large amount of additional training data and most of the methods are not trained for the~\ac{ICR} task specifically, but for multiple vision-text tasks.
+\textbf{Neural architectures for \ac{ICR}.} We focus on~\ac{ICR} methods that compute a global representation for both image and caption.
+In general, an~\ac{ICR} method consists of two encoders: one to encode the image and one to encode the caption into a latent representation~\citep{ faghri2017vse++, li2019visual, chun2021probabilistic, jia2021scaling}.
+Most work on~\ac{ICR} focuses on new network architectures to learn multi-modal feature representations.
+State-of-the-art results have been obtained using graph neural networks~\citep{li2019visual, wang2020cross, liu2020graph, diao2021similarity} to represent visual relations in scenes as a graph, or attention mechanisms to align words in the caption with specific regions in the input image~\citep{lee2018stacked, chen2019cross, wang2019camp,chen2020imram, yu2021heterogeneous, zhang2022negative}. \citet{li2019visual} combine a caption encoder-decoder with the image encoder to add extra training signals to the learning algorithm.
+These methods are only trained and evaluated on the~\ac{F30k} and~\ac{COCO} datasets.
+Recently, there has been a shift to transformer-based~\citep{vaswani2017attention} network architectures for both the image and caption encoder. \citet{messina2020transformer, messina2020fine} introduce a transformer-based network architecture solely trained for the \ac{ICR} task.
+Since then, several transformer-based methods have been introduced \citep{lu2019vilbert, chen2020uniter, li2020oscar, li2021align, jia2021scaling, li2022blip}; some combine the image and caption encoder into one unified architecture.
+These methods are all (pre-)trained on a large amount of additional training data and most are not trained for the~\ac{ICR} task specifically, but as general-purpose vision-text models.